すみずみ

 Sleep Inside a Living Tradition.

-Sumi no Ie (炭の家) is a 100-year-old farmhouse, fully restored, on the banks of the Niyodogawa river.
-Wake to forest sounds, fire your own charcoal, roast coffee over the kiln, or simply do nothing.
+The Charcoal House is a 100-year-old farmhouse, fully restored, on the banks of the Niyodogawa river.
+Wake to forest sounds, fire your own charcoal, or simply immerse yourself in the tranquility.

-BBQ · Charcoal-making · Soap-making · Coffee roasting · Forest walks · River play
+BBQ · Tent sauna · Mountain trails · River play

 The forest doesn't end at the treeline.